mekanika/skematic/README.md

 Format applies these options in significant order:

-0. `show`: Checks scope match - bails out if the check fails
+0. `scopes`: Checks scope match - hides field if the check fails
 1. `lock`: Strip locked fields (unless `{unlock: true}` provided)
 2. `sparse`: Only processes keys on the provided data (not the whole model)
 3. `defaults`: Apply default values